-- (a) All of Fort Benning is set aside as a Quality Deer Management (QDM) hunting area, with the exception that youth hunters, 15 years of age and younger, may harvest one buck per season that does not meet antler restriction requirements.
-Youth hunters may only harvest a buck that does not meet antler restriction requirements during the respective Alabama and Georgia youth hunting seasons and on mandatory deer check station days when deer from the respective state must be checked.
-Dates and locations for mandatory deer check stations are listed in Chapter 10-1. - (b) ALL BUCKS HARVESTED WILL HAVE AT LEAST FOUR POINTS (ONE INCH OR LONGER) ON ONE SIDE OF ANTLERS. - (I) Any hunter who harvests a spike buck with greater than three inches of antler above the hairline will be punished IAW penalties set forth in Table 8-1. - (II) Any hunter who harvests an antlered buck that does not meet the QDM requirements will be punished IAW Table 8-1. - (c) In addition to mandatory check stations listed in chapter 10-1, check stations may be established at random locations throughout Post to collect harvest data. - e.
+(a) All of Fort Benning is set aside as a Quality Deer Management (QDM) hunting area, with the exception that youth hunters, 15 years of age and younger, may harvest one antlered deer per season that does not meet antler restriction requirements.
+Youth hunters may only harvest an antlered deer that does not meet antler restriction requirements during the respective Alabama and Georgia youth hunting seasons and on mandatory deer check station days when deer from the respective state must be checked.
+Dates and locations for mandatory deer check stations are listed in Chapter 10-1.

+(b) ALL ANTLERED DEERS HARVESTED WILL HAVE AT LEAST FOUR POINTS (ONE INCH OR LONGER) ON ONE SIDE OF ANTLERS.

+(I) Antlered deer are deer with bare antlers visible above the natural hairline.

+(2) Any hunter who harvests an antlered deer that does not meet the QDM requirements will be punished IAW Table 8-1.

+(c) In addition to mandatory check stations listed in chapter 10-1, check stations may be established at random locations throughout Post to collect harvest data.

+e.
 Sportsmen, persons, individuals will not bypass sentries, road guards, roadblocks, or closed and locked gates or cables (Unauthorized use of official keys to unlock gates or cables for the purpose of hunting is prohibited.) in a vehicle even if the area is open for hunting or fishing.
-Sportsmen may bypass sentries, road guards, roadblocks, or closed and locked gates or cables on foot if that area is listed as open for hunting or fishing. - f.
+Sportsmen may bypass sentries, road guards, roadblocks, or closed and locked gates or cables on foot if that area is listed as open for hunting or fishing.

+f.
 All persons entering the installation in a privately owned vehicle are required to enter or exit the installation at manned access control points.
 All personnel hunting will enter and exit through manned access control points.
-Hunters may enter an open hunting compartment on the Fort Benning boundary in Georgia or Alabama from off post by foot. - g.
-Hunting or fishing in designated exclusion areas is prohibited.
-Sportsmen must check the 1:50,000-scale Hunting and Fishing Map to identify the location of exclusion areas.
-Sportsmen may drive through the exclusion area on an established road or trail to get to an open area, provided that no road guard, gate, cable, or other such barrier is bypassed and the exclusion area is not occupied for training.
+Hunters may enter an open hunting compartment on the Fort Benning boundary in Georgia or Alabama from off post by foot.

+g.
+Hunting or fishing in designated exclusion and dudded impact areas is prohibited.
+Sportsmen must check the 1:55,000-scale Hunting and Fishing Map to identify the location of exclusion and dudded impact areas.
+Dudded impact areas are strictly off limits to all sportsman, no entry is allowed.
+Sportsmen may drive through exclusion areas on an established road or trail to get to an open area, provided that no road guard, gate, cable, or other such barrier is bypassed and the exclusion area is not occupied for training.
 To access an adjacent open area a Sportsman may walk through an exclusion area that is not occupied for training only on established roads or trails that are depicted on the hunting and fishing map, so long as their weapons are unloaded while within the boundaries of the exclusion area.

-Sportsmen may not park in an exclusion area. - 3-5.
+3-5.
 Cultural Resources.
 Individuals may not disturb archeological sites on Fort Benning.
 The use or possession of metal detectors or any other device to locate or collect artifacts is prohibited.